 There’s the Moonwatch, and then there’s the other Moonwatch.
 The famous Omega Speedmaster’s story has been told and retold, but a lesser-known chronograph made by Bulova that also went to the Moon on a NASA mission offers a cool and unique link to that iconic adventure.
 The Lunar Pilot is the modern version of that watch, and it offers a genuine “Moonwatch” experience for just a few hundred bucks.

-While the original Bulova watch would have had a mechanical movement like the Valjoux 72 inside, the brand’s modern version is equipped with a quartz movement which could be considered a descendent of its Accutron technology.
-Bulova’s High Performance Quartz even outdoes the famous reliability and precision of standard quartz — which itself beats mechanical watch movements by miles.
-However cool and fun mechanical watches are, a superior movement operating at 262Hz, as Bulova’s does, is practical and appropriate for a watch as technical in nature as space-bound equipment should be.
+While the original Bulova watch would have had a mechanical movement like the Valjoux 72 inside, the brand’s modern version is equipped with a quartz movement that could be considered a descendent of Bulova's Accutron technology.
+The brand’s High Performance Quartz even outdoes the famous reliability and precision of standard quartz — which itself beats mechanical watch movements by miles.
+However cool and fun mechanical watches are, a superior movement operating at 262Hz, as Bulova’s does, seems practical and appropriate for a watch as technical in nature as space-bound equipment should be.

 The Bulova watch that’s now recreated as the Lunar Pilot wasn’t selected by NASA for use, but it’s still a watch that was actually made for NASA’s requirements — and one that did find its way onto the Moon and into pictures of a spacesuited astronaut in action.
-Bulova, however, also played a notable role in NASA projects in other ways.
+Bulova played a notable role in NASA projects in other ways, too.
 According to the brand, its Accutron technology was used in 46 missions from the mid-1950s to the 1970s “in all instrument panel clocks and timekeeping mechanisms.”

 You just can’t beat the allure of a watch made for actual space missions, and there are but a handful of such watches in existence.
 For a few hundred bucks, the modern Lunar Pilot must be one of the most compelling modern homage watches available today.